stackhpc/naming-things-is-hard/README.rst

     Determines an appropriate version to assign to a downstream fork of an OpenStack project, then creates a tag and pushes it to the downstream repository.

+``os-upstream-sync.py``
+    Syncs a downstream fork of an OpenStack project with upstream.
+A new branch is created for the sync, on which the branches are merged, before being pushed to the downstream repository.